-But that source has apparently lost control – this happens with black market packaging – and now the #boomcarts hashtag spreads on Twitter from other black market dealers who also tout Smart Carts, Cookies Carts, and other known counterfeited and fake brands.
+But that source has apparently lost control – this happens with black market packaging – and now the #boomcarts hashtag spreads on Twitter from other black market dealers who also tout Smart Carts, Cookies Carts, and other known counterfeited and bootleg brands.

 Boom Carts uses cartoon packaging in violation of California code

 You might ask, “What was our first clue that this is an unregulated brand?”
 Well the packaging speaks for itself:

 Clearly, the use of copyrighted characters from both the Marvel and D.C. comics universe is a blatant black market packaging ploy, with Cart Toon Carts for just one of many examples.
 Marvel is currently owned by Disney, so Disney lawyers would be all over this if they could find somebody to sue.